Partner with the William Peace University Office of Academic and Career Advising.

 - Eastern NC Career Consortium Career Fair (held each year in February)

-To learn more and to register for a career fair, simply contact Career Services.
+To learn more and to register for a career fair, simply contact the Office of Academic and Career Advising for information.

 - Internship ProgramCareer Services helps students find impactful internships.
 We work closely with you, the employer, to help you create an internship position that is mutually beneficial to your organization and helps student interns develop skills in a high-energy, fast-paced work environment.